 McDonald’s requires all new franchisees take 12-18 month training courses at Hamburger University to teach them management techniques that will set them up for long-term success.
 It is done on the franchisee’s own part-time.
 Some may see this as a negative challenge, but as a model, it prepares you for the realities of managing a store.

 In addition to the initial training, McDonald’s offers Hamburger University training support to all franchise owners looking to constantly improve.
 Seminars, conferences, and one-on-one training sessions are also included in the McDonald’s support procedure.
 This company does a lot to ensure its locations have franchisees that know what they are doing and are supported.

 Since there are McDonald’s locations operating in more than 100 countries, the corporation has a huge list of suppliers and business ties.
 As a franchisee, you’ll be able to reap the benefits of those extensive connections.
-This can help mitigate large fluctuations in the cost of food supplies and ensure your restaurants are well stocked.
+This can help mitigate large fluctuations in the cost of food supplies and ensure inventories are at appropriate levels.

 - Name-brand recognition gets you customers right away.

 - Recession proof business model.

 - Top-end management training.

 - A large list of food suppliers.

 - Ability to adapt their menu to changing consumer preferences.